gkhavari/philo/README.md

 Use `./philo --help` to display usage information.

 Parameters:
-- `num_philosophers`: The number of philosophers and forks (must be between 1 and 200).
+- `num_philosophers`: The number of philosophers and forks.
 - `time_to_die`: Time in milliseconds after which a philosopher dies if they haven't started eating.
 - `time_to_eat`: Time in milliseconds it takes for a philosopher to eat.
 - `time_to_sleep`: Time in milliseconds a philosopher spends sleeping.